Y7EA/Home-Automation/README.md

-# Home Automation
+# A Smart Home Automation Project

 ## Overview
-The Smart Home Project is a home automation system that allows you to control various aspects of your home using voice commands.
-With this project, you can control lights, monitor temperature, open/close the garage door, and more.
+It's a system that allows the user to control various aspects of his/her home using voice commands.
+With this project, you can control lights off/on (in the desired color), monitor the temperature, open/close the garage door, and more.

 ## Features
 - Voice-controlled lights: Turn lights on/off and change colors using voice commands.